kaizen-ai/kaizenflow/documentation/notes/code_style.md

 - When the linter reports a problem
     - We assume that linter messages are correct, until the linter is proven wrong
-    - We try to understand what's the rationale for the linter complaints
+    - We try to understand what the rationale for the linter's complaints
-    - We then change the code to follow the linter suggestion and remove the lint
+    - We then change the code to follow the linter's suggestion and remove the lint

-1) If you think a message is too pedantic please file a bug with the example and as a team we will consider whether to exclude that message from our list of linter suggestions
+1) If you think a message is too pedantic, please file a bug with the example and as a team we will consider whether to exclude that message from our list of linter suggestions

-2) If you think the message is a false positive, then you try to change the code to make the linter happy
+2) If you think the message is a false positive, then try to change the code to make the linter happy
-    - E.g., if the code depends on some run-time behavior that the linter can't infer then you should wonder if that behavior is really needed
+    - E.g., if the code depends on some run-time behavior that the linter can't infer, then you should question whether that behavior is really needed
     - A human reader would probably be as confused as the linter is

-3) If you really believe that you should override the linter in this particular case then use something like:
+3) If you really believe that you should override the linter in this particular case, then use something like:
     ```python
     # pylint: disable=some-message,another-one
     ```